kimipooh/list-view-google-calendar/readme.txt

 8. Grouping events by month

 == Changelog ==
+= 7.3.3 =
+* Tested up to: WordPress 6.8
+* Fixed code related to translation in WordPress.

 = 7.3.2 =
 * Changed the plugin name to "List View Google Calendar".